Martin Kilcoyne

 Martin J. Kilcoyne (born March 17, 1968) is the sports director at KTVI-TV FOX 2 in St. Louis, Missouri.
 Kilcoyne anchors the 5, 6 and 9 p.m. sportscasts on Sunday through Thursday nights.

-From 2006-2010, Kilcoyne was FOX 2's play-by-play announcer for the St. Louis Rams' pre-season football games.
+From 2006 to 2010, Kilcoyne was FOX 2's play-by-play announcer for the St. Louis Rams' pre-season football games.

 Kilcoyne hosts The Martin Kilcoyne Show, a weekday (12:00 PM–3:00 PM CT) talk show on St. Louis-area radio station KTRS (AM) 550.

 St. Louis Magazine featured him on its 2007 "A-List."
 Kilcoyne was named "Best TV Sports Anchor" in St. Louis by The Riverfront Times.
 He won the 2008 Emmy for best Sports Anchor from the Mid-America Chapter of the National Academy of Television Arts & Sciences.

+In 2025, Kilcoyne returned to the long-running morning drivetime radio show The Morning After on WXOS.

 Kilcoyne returned to his hometown of St. Louis when he joined FOX 2 in 1997.
 Before that, his broadcasting career took him to KNAZ-TV in Flagstaff, Arizona, WJFW-TV in Rhinelander, Wisconsin, and WISC-TV in Madison, Wisconsin.
 He is a 1990 graduate of Marquette University in Milwaukee, Wisconsin.